 Windsurfing & Kiteboarding

-For windsurfing the bays around Sant Antoni and Playa d'en Bossa are particularly popular.
+For windsurfing, the long stretch from Figueretas to Playa d’en Bossa and the beach of Cala Martina on the north-east coast, where the wind blows directly onshore, are particularly popular.
+More advanced surfers will enjoy Playa Pinet Beach in San Antonio bay, as it is hit by stronger west wind.
 There are some windsurfing schools for those new to the sport, while you can also just rent a board and see where the wind takes you.
 Remember to avoid the ‘swimming’ zones along the beaches during the summer months or you will have the water police after you!

 There are also a few places where kite surfers can catch good waves in Ibiza, such as Ses Salines and Playa d'en Bossa.
 The kite surfing schools provide lessons for people of all levels and have different styles of kites and boards for rent.
 There’s the opportunity to book courses (which is highly recommended for beginners), or individual 1-hour lessons.